Pneumococcal disease is an acute infection caused by the Streptococcus pneumoniae bacteria.

 Conjugate vaccine (Prevenar 13®)

-Older children and adults with medical conditions associated with the highest increased risk of IPD are also recommended to receive a single dose of Prevenar 13® vaccine.
+Children over five years old and adults with medical conditions associated with the highest increased risk of IPD are also recommended to receive a single dose of Prevenar 13® vaccine.

 Polysaccharide vaccine (Pneumovax 23®)